Cooper Kupp Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Season Stats

-- Kupp has been the target of 177 of his team's 540 passing attempts this season, or 32.8% of the target share.
+- So far this season, 32.8% of the 540 passes thrown by his team have gone Kupp's way.

-- With 34 targets in the red zone this season, Kupp has been on the receiving end of 33.0% of his team's 103 red zone pass attempts.
+- Kupp has seen the ball thrown his way 34 times in the red zone this season, 33.0% of his team's 103 red zone pass attempts.

 - The Rams, who rank sixth in the NFL in points scored, have attempted a pass 59.1% of the time while running the football 40.9% of the time.